project-zot/project-zot.github.io/docs/articles/building-ci-cd-pipeline.md

 The [Open Container Initiative (OCI)](https://opencontainers.org/) is an open governance structure for the express purpose of creating open industry standards around container formats and runtimes.

-This document describes a step-by-step procedure towards achieving an OCI-native secure software supply chain using [zot](https://github.com/project-zot/zot) in collaboration with other opensource tools.
+This document describes a step-by-step procedure towards achieving an OCI-native secure software supply chain using [zot](https://github.com/project-zot/zot) in collaboration with other open source tools.
 The following diagram shows a portion of the CI/CD pipeline.

 ![504568](../assets/images/504568.jpg){width="400"}